-VRS VRS HYBRID PLAN 1 PLAN 2 RETIREMENT PLAN Defined Contributions Component: Under the defined contribution component, credible service is used to determine vesting for the employer contribution portion of the plan.
-Vesting Vesting is the minimum length of service a member needs to qualify for a future retirement benefit.
+VRS VRS HYBRID PLAN 2 Vesting Vesting is the minimum length of service a member needs to qualify for a future retirement benefit.
 Members become vested when they have at least five years (60 months) of creditable service.
 Vesting means members are eligible to qualify for retirement if they meet the age and service requirements for their plan.
 Members also must be vested to receive a full refund of their member contribution account balance if they leave employment and request a refund.
-Members are always 100% vested in the contributions that they Vesting Same as VRS Plan 1.
+Members are always 100% vested in the contributions that they make.
+Vesting Same as VRS Plan 1.
+HYBRID RETIREMENT PLAN Defined Contributions Component: Under the defined contribution component, credible service is used to determine vesting for the employer contribution portion of the plan.
 Vesting Defined Benefit Component: Defined benefit vesting is the minimum length of service a member needs to qualify for a future retirement benefit.
 Members are vested under the defined benefit component of the Hybrid Retirement Plan when they reach five years (60 months) of creditable service.
-VRS Plan 1 or VRS Plan 2 members with at least five years (60 months) of creditable service who opted into the Hybrid Retirement Plan remain vested in the defined benefit component. in the contributions that they make.
+VRS Plan 1 or VRS Plan 2 members with at least five years (60 months) of creditable service who opted into the Hybrid Retirement Plan remain vested in the defined benefit component.
 Defined Contributions Component: Defined contribution vesting refers to minimum length of service a member needs to be eligible to withdraw the employer contributions from the defined contribution component of plan.
+Members are always 100% vested in contributions they make. contributions from the defined contribution component of plan.
 Members are always 100% vested in contributions they make.
 Upon retirement or leaving covered employment, a member is eligible to withdraw a percentage of employer contributions to the defined contribution component of the plan, based on service. • After two years, a member is 50% vested and may withdraw 50% of employer contributions. • After three years, a member is 75% vested and may withdraw 75% of employer contributions.